 Is Flying Cargo At Night A Good Job?

 1. Night vs. Daytime Flight Operations.

-Air traffic control centers have much more time to devote to individual aircraft in the lower density traffic areas which makes it much easier for aircraft to get requests filled quickly and this can be a great advantage if a need like weather-related issues and altitude or direction changes.
+Air traffic control centers have much more time to devote to individual aircraft in lower-density traffic areas, making it much easier for aircraft to get requests filled quickly.
+This can be a great advantage if a need like weather-related issues and altitude or direction changes.

 Flying a night freight run is a very peaceful place to be.
 It is just you and the airplane and on clear nights there are many things to see when your workload is diminished.

 I kept a copy of a book on constellations and stars to use in cruise to find the constellations and stars in the darkest of nights.
 I saw some strange and unexplainable things in that dark sky.
 You realize you and your airplane are terribly insignificant in this universe.